siegerts/neon-branches-amplify-cicd/README.md

 ### Features

-- Branch Management: Automatically creates and deletes Neon database branches to match the lifecycle of the Amplify app branches.
+- Automatically creates and deletes Neon database branches to match the lifecycle of the Amplify app branches.
-- Security: Utilizes AWS SSM Parameter Store for securely managing the Neon API key.
+- Utilizes AWS SSM Parameter Store for securely managing the Neon API key.
-- Flexibility: Supports custom database names, roles, and suspend timeouts.
+- Supports custom database names, roles, and suspend timeouts.

 ### Requirements